scidonia/pdf-structured-output-server/README.md

-# Product Enrichment
+# PDF Structured Output Server & CLI Tool

-A CLI tool for processing PDF documents and generating structured product feed CSV files using the BookWyrm API.
-This tool extracts text from PDFs, uses AI to identify product information, and outputs data conforming to the OpenAI commerce feed specification.
+A CLI tool for processing PDF documents and generating structured JSON & CSV output using the BookWyrm API.
+Examples of it's use include enriching product data from brochures and exporting this to CSV files and processing invoices automate data entry.

+The CLI tool extracts text from PDFs, uses AI to identify product information, and outputs data conforming to the OpenAI commerce feed specification.

+Using the API server, you can specify your own Pydantic models to send with requests to output data in a format that matches your requirements.

 ## Features